Nike Blazer Mid 77 vs. Converse Chuck Taylor 70

 2. Comfort comparison

-So if you are someone who is always in a rush, the Nike Blazer 77 may not be for you.
+The stiff leather upper makes the Nike Blazer 77 difficult to put on and wear comfortably.
+So if you are always in a rush, the Nike Blazer 77 may not be for you.

 Verdict: The Converse Chuck 70 is more comfortable than the Nike Blazer 77 because of the cushioned insoles, arch support, and softer uppers.
-While both sneakers fit true to size, you will have a better time with the Converse Chuck 70 than the Nike Blazer 77.
+Both sneakers fit true to size, but the Converse Chuck 70 is more comfortable.

 3. Value for price comparison